CelestinFernandes/fancode-todo/README.md

 # User Filtering and Task Completion Analysis Script

-This Python script fetches data from JSONPlaceholder's API, filters users based on geographical location, and evaluates their task completion percentages.
-It demonstrates basic API consumption, data filtering, and processing using Python.
+To fetch data from JSONPlaceholder's API, filters users based on geographical location, and evaluates their task completion percentages.

 ---